Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Preliminaries

 As a shorthand notation we denote $\text{depth}(N)$ as the largest chosen number $\text{depth}(T)$ among all displayed trees $T$ of $N$.
 In other words, $\text{depth}(N)$ is an upper bound across all internal vertices $v$ and displayed trees $T$ of $N$ on the shortest topological distance between $v$ and a leaf of the subtree of $T$ induced by $v$.
 Table~\ref{tab::1} shows different values for the bound~\eqref{k::LB} on the number of sites $k$.
 Notice that $\text{depth}(T)=\Theta(1)$ and $\text{depth}(T)=\Theta(\log n)$ occur for the completely unbalanced and completely balanced binary tree $T$, respectively. \niels{Additionally,} $\text{depth}(\T)=\mathcal{O}(\log\log n)$ typically occurs for Yule trees~\cite{erdos1999logs1}.
 Furthermore, if values $\theta(e)$ are restricted to be either large or small, then the bound on $k$ becomes logarithmic or polynomial, respectively~\cite{mossel2004phase}.

-We will make use of the following characterization of tree metrics~\cite{buneman1974note}: \begin{lemma}[Four-point condition] A graph is a tree if and only if it is connected, \niels{3-cycle}-free and has graphical distance $D$ satisfying the four-point condition:
+\CorrB{We call the length of a shortest path between two vertices $v_i,v_j$ in a tree $T$ the \emph{graphical distance} between $v_i$ and $v_j$ and denote it by $D_{ij}$.
+The matrix of pairwise graphical distances between vertices in $T$ is denoted by~$D$.
+Here, the length of a path is either the number of edges of a path if $T$ is unweighted or the sum of the edge lengths of the path if $T$ is weighted.
+Then, we will make use of the following characterization of additive distances~\cite{buneman1974note}:} \begin{lemma}[Four-point condition] A graph is a tree if and only if it is connected, \niels{3-cycle}-free and has graphical distance $D$ satisfying the four-point condition:

 for all vertices $v_i,v_j,v_k,v_l$ in the graph.
 Equivalently, the four-point condition requires that exactly one of the following properties holds:

 for all vertices $v_i,v_j,v_k,v_l$ in the graph. \end{lemma}